Bill Green (hammer thrower): Personal life and family

-Bill Green grew up in the Silicon Valley region of the San Francisco Bay Area, graduating from Fremont High School in Sunnyvale, California in 1978, and California State University, Long Beach in 1984 with a bachelor's degree in political science.
-He is married to Julie Green and had two children, William John Jr. ("Jack") and Victoria ("Tori").
-Green's son Jack died tragically at 19 years old September 5, 2020 by suicide following a psychiatric breakdown brought on by the COVID-19 quarantine.
-At the time of his death Jack was a recruited water polo player at UC Irvine, following his father into a career in athletics.
-The family currently resides permanently in Huntington Beach, California and part-time in the Lake Tahoe community of Fallen Leaf Lake.
+Green grew up in the Silicon Valley region of the San Francisco Bay Area, graduating from Fremont High School in Sunnyvale, California in 1978, and California State University, Long Beach in 1984 with a bachelor's degree in political science.
+He is married and had two children, one of whom died by suicide following a psychiatric breakdown brought on by the COVID-19 quarantine.
+Green's son had been recruited as a water polo player at UC Irvine, following his father into a career in athletics, at the time of his death.
+He currently resides permanently in the Sunset Beach section of Huntington Beach, California and part-time in the Lake Tahoe resort community of Fallen Leaf Lake.

-Green is the son of William Hipkiss, an attorney and actor in community theater who in the 1970s and 1980s performed in over 20 productions at the Frauenthal Center for the Performing Arts in Muskegon, Michigan and other parts of Western Michigan.
-His mother is Barbara Green, former mayor and city councilwoman in the historical Lake Tahoe town of Truckee, California, who also served one term as County Supervisor for Nevada County, California.
-Bill was adopted at age five by Barbara Green's second husband Kenneth Green, and raised in California since the age of three.